Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Inductive biases for neural ODE

-Since the integration of the equations of motion for the predicted trajectory is also performed using the same algorithm as: $q(t+\Delta t)=2q(t)-q(t-\Delta t)+\ddot{q}(\Delta t)^2$, this method is equivalent to training from trajectory/positions. \rev{It should be noted that the training approach presented here may lead to learning the dynamics as dictated by the Verlet integrator.
-Thus, the learned dynamics may not represent the ``true'' dynamics of the system, but one that is optimal for the Verlet integrator.}
+Since the integration of the equations of motion for the predicted trajectory is also performed using the same algorithm as $q(t+\Delta t)=2q(t)-q(t-\Delta t)+\ddot{q}(\Delta t)^2$, equivalent to training from trajectory/positions.
+It should be noted that the training approach presented here may lead to learning the dynamics as dictated by the Verlet integrator.
+Thus, the learned dynamics may not represent the ``true'' dynamics of the system, but one that is optimal for the Verlet integrator\footnote{\rev{See App.~\ref{app:gnode} for details on why we use Verlet integrator}}.

+\rev{\gnode{} learns Newtonian dynamics directly without decoupling the constraints and other components governing the dynamics from the equation $\ddot q = \hat{F}(q,\dot q, t)$.
+Next, we analyze the effect of providing the constraints explicitly in the form of inductive biases and enhance the performance of \gnode{}.
+In the subsequent sections, we iteratively stack inductive biases on top of \gnode{}.
+Thus, the final proposed architecture, \mcgnode, is the eventual model that considers all biases.
+The detailed differences between all the graph architectures proposed in the work are included in App.~\ref{app:diff_graph_arch} and Fig.~\ref{fig:all_graph_architecture}.}

-\subsection{Decoupling the dynamics and constraints (\cgnode)}
+\subsection{Decoupling the dynamics and constraints (\cgnode).}